In this article let us learn some of the GST terms that will be useful for any business, along with throwing insights on GST and its benefits.

-Registering under GST is quite simple and is explained in simple steps in our article.
+Registering under GST is quite simple and is explained in simple steps in this article.

 Usually, when the supplier supplies goods, the tax is levied upon the supplier.
 In certain cases, the tax is levied upon the buyer of the goods.
-This is called reverse charge as the chargeability of tax gets reversed.
+This is called a reverse charge as the changeability of tax gets reversed.

 This is not new under GST, as under the previous VAT regime, the reverse charge existed, but only on services.
 Now, under GST, it will be applicable on goods as well.